Overview

 Neuropsychology is the science linking the functioning of the brain with cognitive and emotional experience and behaviour.
 As a clinical practice, neuropsychology is concerned with the assessment, formulation and rehabilitation of people with damage, disease or dysfunction affecting the brain.

 The programmes at the University of Bristol have run since 2010 and are delivered in partnership with North Bristol NHS Trust, which includes a large regional neurosciences and major trauma centre.
 Our Clinical programmes aim to engage and inspire clinicians to enhance their skills in Clinical Neuropsychology and support entry on to the British Psychological Society's (BPS) Specialist Register of Clinical Neuropsychologists (SRCN).
 This certificate is accredited by the BPS Division of Neuropsychology and will support you in developing the practice competencies required for entry on to SRCN.
-It is for applicants pursuing qualification in adult or paediatric neuropsychology.
+This degree is for applicants pursuing qualification in adult or paediatric neuropsychology.

 In order to accrue relevant clinical experience, it is your responsibility to secure paid employment within a neuropsychology service during your enrolment on the certificate.
 It is also your responsibility to secure supervision for your work when enrolled on the course.
 However, we provide additional oversight and support towards developing your case portfolio and ensuring your clinical experience demonstrates the required competencies for entry to the SRCN.
-This support includes feedback on two written case reports and a practice viva experience.
-This support is provided by clinicians with experience of conducting portfolio vivas for the Qualification in Clinical Neuropsychology (QiCN).
+This support is provided by clinicians on the SRCN and offers opportunities for feedback on case reports, including a practice viva experience.

 Please see the Neuropsychology programme webpage for more information.